ThomasObenaus/writing/2018-12/COS Setup/README.md

 aws_secret_access_key = PASTE HERE YOUR SECRET KEY
 ```

-Now a profile named `my_cos_account` is available and will be used to directly create the AWS resources that are needed to set up the COS.
+Now a profile named `my_cos_account` is available and will be used to directly create the AWS resources that are needed to build up the COS.

 ### Tools